-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

-Last week Shopify withdrew its guidance and the shares plunged 10%.
+Last week, Shopify withdrew its guidance, and the shares plunged 10%.

 The shares are now down 35% from peak levels reached in the wake of a particularly strong Q4.

-The withdrawal of guidance is neither surprising or alarming-this company's revenue base is derived from e-commerce sales that have likely declined along with employment and payroll income.
+The withdrawal of guidance is neither surprising or alarming - this company's revenue base is derived from e-commerce sales that have likely declined along with employment and payroll income.

 The shares are still not cheap using traditional valuation formulas such as EV/S and free cash flow margins.